- What is SUSE Cloud?

 - Expand the enterprise capabilities of your IT infrastructure, while maintaining previous investments by offering support for a broad choice of third-party solutions.
-Built for private clouds with mixed hypervisor environments, SUSE Cloud supports Microsoft Hyper-V, KVM, Xen and offers integration with VMware ESXi through integration with VMware vCenter.
+Built for private clouds with mixed hypervisor environments, SUSE Cloud supports KVM, Xen, Microsoft Hyper-V, and VMWare vSphere environments through integration with VMware vCenter.
 SUSE also supports many networking, storage and management solutions, so organizations can construct an enterprise-ready private cloud that meets your IT and business requirements.

 - Transparently prepare a platform for hybrid cloud computing by integrating with SUSE Studio and SUSE Manager–robust tools for easily building and managing cloud-based applications.
 With SUSE Studio, our award-winning image building platform, enterprises can rapidly adapt and deploy applications for use within both private and public clouds.
 And by managing workloads across public or private clouds with SUSE Manager, enterprises can efficiently maintain and monitor their Linux environment, inside or outside the cloud.

 What are the terms of a SUSE Cloud subscription?